The Best Vegan Vanilla Cake (Keeps Moist for 5 Days!)

 For the cake:

 - All Purpose Flour or gluten free 1-to-1 baking flour: either works here!
 For gluten-free flour, make sure that it is 1-to-1 and not all-purpose.
 I recommend Bob’s Red Mill or King Arthur.
 Before adding the flour to the bowl, just make sure to sift it!

 - Sugar: you can use coconut sugar or granulated sugar.
 Just keep in mind that your cakes will be slightly tanner in color when using coconut sugar.
 Still just as delicious!

-- Vegan Buttermilk (made from scratch): just simply combine your favorite coconut or nut milk (or dairy free milk!) with a little apple cider vinegar.
+- Vegan Buttermilk (made from scratch): just simply combine your favorite coconut milk, soy milk, oat milk, or nut milk (or dairy free milk!) with a little apple cider vinegar.

 - Vanilla Extract: you’re going to need a lot of vanilla in here, but trust me, it’ll be worth it.
 This is the best vanilla cake recipe from scratch because of the vanilla.
-Literally makes it taste like you’re eating a Georgetown Cupcake vanilla cupcake!
+Literally makes it taste like you’re eating a Georgetown Cupcake vanilla cupcake (which is where I used to work in college!)!
 It’s amazing!

 - Leavening agents: this is just your average baking soda and baking powder!
 Please make sure that the baking powder hasn’t gone bad or was stored improperly.
 This is crucial for making sure our cakes rise properly.
 To make sure your baking powder is still good, check out how to test it!